Gerry Baker: Coaching

-Post football career
+Post-football career

 After retiring from playing professionally, Baker worked at the Coventry Jaguar factory.
 His daughters, Karen (born 1962) and Lorraine (born 1964), were both athletes; Lorraine placed fifth in the 800 metres final at the 1984 Olympic Games.
+His grandson, Ryan Strain, is also a professional footballer, who also played for St Mirren.
 Baker was inducted to the St Mirren Hall of Fame in May 2007.
 He died in August 2013, aged 75.